Electrostat-Lab/Open-Literature/formulations/prologue.md

 * Focusing formulations (e.g., `Particularly ...`  - `Specifically, ...` - `In particular, ...`).
 * Conclusive/Closed formulations (e.g., `Conclusively, ...` - `In conclusion, ...`).
 * Inconclusive/Open formulations (e.g., `Inconclusively, ...` - `... came into inconclusion.`).

+## Preemptive Examples:
+* Conjunctive:

+* Disjunctive:
+> From _"Aeroplanes and Dirgibles of War by F. A. Talbot"_:
+> At the end of 1913 the effective aerial fleet of Germany
+> comprised twenty large craft, so far in advance of the French
+> aerial cruisers as to be worthy of the name bestowed upon them--
+> "Aerial Dreadnoughts."
+This merely represented the fleet
+> available for immediate use and did not include the four gigantic
+> Suchard-Schutte craft, each of 847,500 cubic feet, which were
+> under construction, and which were being hurried forward to come into commission early in 1914.
+>
+> In this type of intricate sentence formulations, it's apparent that the _four gigantic Suchard-Shutte_ crafts are excluded from the total number of the effective German aerial fleet, which as a matter of fact, adds on that the German aerial fleet had deserved the name _"Aerial Dreadnoughts"_, in other words, _"The Titans of the Sky"_.
+>

+* Negative:

+* Implicative:

+* Combinations & Enhancements:

+* Comparisons & Relational predicates:

+* Finalizing formulations:

+* Focusing/Scoping formulations:

+* Conclusive/Closed formulations:

+* Inconclusive/Open formulations: